 Who Should Avoid This Vaccine?

-Though the meningococcal vaccine is highly recommended you should avoid meningococcal vaccine under following circumstances:
+Though the meningococcal vaccine is highly recommended you should avoid the meningococcal vaccine under following the circumstances:

 - Your kid is sick or unwell: If your child is not feeling well or is sick, then you should avoid administering this vaccine to your child.
 However, minor illnesses like cold and cough should not be the reasons to prevent your child from taking the vaccine.

-- Pregnant or breastfeeding: It is not advisable to take the meningococcal vaccine during pregnancy or if you are a breastfeeding mom, until it is absolutely necessary and prescribed by your doctor.
+- Pregnant or breastfeeding: It is not advisable to take the meningococcal vaccine during pregnancy or if you are a breastfeeding mom until it is necessary and prescribed by your doctor.

 Meningococcal Vaccine Side Effects

 Allergic reactions to vaccinations within a few hours of the shot are common.
 However, it is very unlikely that the meningococcal vaccine would give rise to severe allergies.

 Mild pain or redness at the site of the shot may be noticed, but this resolves itself in a day or two.
 A small number of people have also experienced mild fever.